futuredapp/CellKit/README.md

 ### DifferentiableCellModel
 Just like `CellModel`, `DifferentiableCellModel` is a protocol for your cell model. `DifferentiableCellModel` provides one new `domainIdentifier` property  and a `hasEqualContent(with:)` method which provides enough information for `DiffableCellKit` to recognize changes and issue `UITableView`/`UICollectionView` update.
 When your cell model conforms to `Equatable` protocol, `DiffableCellKit` provides an `Equatable` extension, so you don't have to implement `hasEqualContent(with:)` method.
-DifferentiableCellModel can still be combined with `CellKit`'s  `CellConvertible` protocol.
+DifferentiableCellModel can still be combined with `CellConvertible` protocol.
 ```swift
 class XIBCell: UITableViewCell, CellConfigurable {
     @IBOutlet private weak var label: UILabel!